dragos-cojocari/nodejs-runmacro/README.md

 - copy the js and vbs file in a location visible to node.js
 - install formidable if required: npm install formidable

 Run the service:
--command: node macroService.js <path to temp folder>
+- command: node macroService.js <path to temp folder>

 Access the service programatically:
 - client/runRemoteMacro.bat